fnproject/fn/docs/fn-2.0/README.md

 ### NEW IN 2.0

 The main changes here are related to [splitting functions and routes](https://github.com/fnproject/fn/issues/817).
-A route is now called a trigger and the route/trigger definition is no longer part of the function definition as it was before.
+A route is now called an http trigger and the route/trigger definition is no longer part of the function definition as it was before.

 ### Function Definition File